|Guidelines for the LBBB Initiative of the ISCE 2018 meeting|

 One single upload will be permitted.
 Submission past this deadline will not be accepted.

 The results will be presented on 04/26/2018 during the ISCE annual meeting to be held at:

 Park City, Utah 84060

-It is planned to have: 1. a presentation from a clinician on the research and importance of LBBB in heart failure and cardiac resynchronization therapy, 2. brief presentations from the best submission(s) from investigators participating in the challenge (these will be selected by an independent committee of experts) and 3. a summary presentation of the results.
+It is planned to have: 1. a presentation on the research and importance of LBBB in heart failure and cardiac resynchronization therapy, 2.
+A brief presentation from the best submission(s) from investigators participating in the initiative and 3. a summary presentation of the results.

 OF NOTE: If the number of submissions is too large only a selection of the best submissions will be presented during the conference.
 Selection criteria include quality of results and proposed slide presentation of the results.

 Below is a step-by-step description of the registration process for the LBBB challenge.
 Any questions should be directed to: Dr. Robbert Zusterzeel (email@example.com) or Dr. Jean-Philippe Couderc (firstname.lastname@example.org)

 |Step-by-step registration and guidelines for contributing to the ISCE 2018 LBBB Initiative:|

 Step 1: Register and download the training data

 Go to THEW website for registration at: (https://redcap.urmc.rochester.edu/redcap/surveys/?s=FKJWWTERA9)